 How much gold and silver should you buy?
 What percent of your portfolio should they comprise?
 And should you buy more of one metal than the other?

-The conventional portfolio allocation to gold and silver is 5%, an amount that provides “insurance” against a sharp drop in the stock market, because gold tends to perform especially well during stock market crashes
+The conventional gold allocation in a portfolio is 5%.
+This amount provides “insurance” against a sharp drop in the stock market, because gold tends to perform especially well during stock market crashes

 Gold and silver have many similarities as investments, but also offer unique benefits separately; you may wish to hold both

 These are important questions.
 Buy too little and precious metals might not make a material difference to your portfolio.
 Imagine the sick feeling in your gut if, during a crisis, you realize you didn’t buy enough bullion to withstand it (or better still, if you had enough gold and silver, to make a handsome profit from it).

 To answer these questions effectively, there are some practical guidelines to consider.
 And since every person’s circumstances are different, these questions should help you develop a custom-tailored strategy suitable for your goals and risk tolerance.

 Here are five key questions to ask yourself.
 Answer them and you’ll soon have a bullion strategy ideal for your personal situation…

 The starting point is to understand your goals.
 The following questions might help clarify why you’re buying precious metals, the first step in determining how much to allocate to them.